lileiting/gfat/README.md

 * Email: lileiting@gmail.com
 * Licence: [BSD](http://opensource.org/licenses/BSD-2-Clause)

-This is a collection of tools about gene family analysis and comparative genomics.
+This is a collection of tools for gene family and comparative genomics analyses.

 ## Intallation
     git clone https://github.com/lileiting/gfat.git

 ## How to use

+Shortcut was supported for some of these scripts.
+For instance

+    gfat.pl f fas g

+is equivalent with

+    gfat.pl formats fasta getseq

 ### FASTA sequences